 - Additional findings that may be present:

 AOM is primarily a clinical diagnosis based on characteristic symptoms and otoscopic findings.
-Other causes of otalgia and hearing loss should be excluded (see “Differential diagnoses” section).
+Other causes of otalgia and hearing loss should be excluded (see “Differential diagnoses”).
 Pneumatic otoscopy or tympanometry should be used to confirm the presence of an effusion.

 Diagnostic criteria for AOM in children